14 Days Sichuan to Shaanxi Nature Expedition

 Day 3.
 Baoxing-Jiajin Mountain-Rilong.
 155km 4h Meals: BLD

 Today we start our trip in the early morning, we drive to Mt.
-Jiajin (4114m at the pass), experiencing huge gap of elevation from evergreen forest to alpine meadow while colors of nature change violently and charm your eyes.
+Jiajin (4,114m at the mountain pass), experiencing huge gap of elevation from evergreen forest to alpine meadow while colors of nature change violently and charm your eyes.
 We will not only be able to see some stunning alpine wildflowers such as Meconopsis punicea , Meconopsis integrifolia, Meconopsis lancifolia, Lilium lophophorum, Primula species, Cypripedium tibeticum, also lots of birds and mammals.
 Rich Tibetan culture is well exhibited when we drive through the villages and great scenery on our way toward the mountain top.
 We will spend most of the day receiving gifts from nature.
 Our eyes and noses are busy with searching and smelling the alpine flowers and enjoying the birds singing with our ears.
 In the late afternoon we drive down to Rilong Town and leave this precious place in our memory.

 Overnight: Rilong (3,200m)